esi/esi-docs/docs/guides/fitting.md

 1. First line lists the hull and fitting name, in square brackets, separated by a comma
 2. Low slot modules
-3. Mid slot modules and charge (if available)
+3. Medium slot modules and charge (if available)
 4. High slot modules and charge (if available) (i.e., 125mm Railgun I, Antimatter Charge S)
 5. Rigs
 6. Subsystems